tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 Something moved.

 A silhouette spilled across the floor like a spider learning to walk.
-Limbs too long.
-Ears drooping like funeral drapes.
-A grin—wide, crooked—leading the way.
+The limbs too long.
+The ears drooping like funeral drapes.
+And a grin—wide and crooked—led the way.

 It rose.